gjr80/weewx-gw1000/README.md

 ### Installation as a WeeWX service ###

-1. Install WeeWX and configure it to use either the *simulator* or another driver of your choice.
-Refer to [Installing WeeWX](http://weewx.com/docs/usersguide.htm#installing).
+1. [Install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure it to use either the *simulator* or another driver of your choice.

 2. Install the GW1000 driver using the *wee_extension* utility as per *Installation as a WeeWX driver* step 2 above or copy this file to *$BIN_ROOT/user*.